Write-ahead logging

 - Logical replication —

-redo log ≈ WAL by another name— Oracle’s redo log, MySQL’s InnoDB redo log and binlog — same idea, different names, slightly different splits between durability and replication.
+redo log ≈ WAL by another name— Oracle’s redo log and MySQL’s InnoDB redo log play the same crash-recovery role as Postgres’s WAL. - MySQL binlog —

 Going deeper